bonesmoses/tab_tier/README.md

 Installation
 ============

 To use tab_tier, it must first be installed.
-Simply execute these commands in the database that needs tier-based functionality:
+Simply execute this commands in the database that needs tier-based functionality:

+    CREATE EXTENSION tab_tier;

+This extension does not need to reside in the default tab_tier schema.
+To install it elsewhere, use these commands instead:

-    CREATE SCHEMA tier;
+    CREATE SCHEMA my_schema;
-    CREATE EXTENSION tab_tier WITH SCHEMA tier;
+    CREATE EXTENSION tab_tier SCHEMA my_schema;

-The `tier` schema isn't strictly necessary, but we recommend keeping namespaces isolated.

 Usage
 =====

-The tab_tier extension works by maintaining a base table and all children based on some very simple constraints.
-Let's make a very basic schema and fake data now:
+The tab_tier extension works by maintaining a root table and all children based on some very simple constraints.
+Let's make a basic schema and fake data now:

     CREATE SCHEMA comm;